 Health Information Management

-This concentration provides students with knowledge and skills needed to manage evolving health information systems (ranging from evaluation of information needs to design, development, acquisition, implementation, operation, and improvement) and support the increased adoption and use of electronic health records.
+This concentration provides students with knowledge and skills needed to support the increased adoption and use of electronic health records and manage evolving health information systems (ranging from evaluation of information needs to design, development, acquisition, implementation, operation, and improvement).

 Population Health Informatics

-This concentration provides students with the knowledge and skills needed to collect, analyze, and manage population level data, as well as understand electronic tools used in population health.
-Managing the health of populations requires the involvement of both organizations and individuals within a community and is viewed as a promising model to not only improve health outcomes, but also reduce cost.
-The concentration content starts by addressing traditional public health information needs, and then moves on to sophisticated business analytics and data governance to support the goals of accountable care organizations, integrated care networks, and value-based purchasing programs.
+This concentration provides students with the knowledge and skills needed to collect, analyze, and manage population level data and understand electronic tools used in population health.
+It involves knowledge of organizations and individuals within a community and is viewed as a promising model to improve health outcomes and reduce cost.

 The Classification of Instructional Programs (CIP) code for the MS in Health Informatics is 51.2706, listed as Medical Informatics.
 It is considered a Science, Technology, Engineering, and Math (STEM) field.
 International students who wish to apply to Curricular Practical Training or Optional Practical Training (CPT/OPT) opportunities when graduating from the program should contact George Mason's Office of International Programs and Services.

 Please visit our department’s Health Informatics FAQs for questions about the program and Admissions FAQs for information about the admissions process.
-For questions about the graduate admissions process, including transcripts, required documents and tests, and admissions forms, please contact the CHHS Office of Graduate Admissions at email@example.com or 703-993-1736.
+For questions about the on campus graduate admissions process, including transcripts, required documents and tests, and admissions forms, please contact the CHHS Office of Graduate Admissions at email@example.com or 703-993-1736.
+For questions about the online program, please submit a Request Information form.

-For questions specifically related to the health informatics program, including academics, or to talk with faculty and decide if the program is appropriate for you, please email us firstname.lastname@example.org or contact the program coordinator.
+For questions specifically related to the health informatics program, including academics, or to talk with faculty and decide if the program is appropriate for you, please email us firstname.lastname@example.org or contact Janusz Wojtusiak.